Bungaree Discovery Yapug Scholarship

-This scholarship was established by Dr Sharlene Leroy-Dyer, Program Convenor Yapug, as a way of giving back to the community that she lives in by giving an Aboriginal and or Torres Strait Islander student enrolled in the Yapug program an opportunity to gain a scholarship to alleviate financial hardship.
+This scholarship was established and is donated by Dr Sharlene Leroy-Dyer, Former Program Convenor Yapug, as a way of giving back to the community where she worked and studied, by giving an Aboriginal and or Torres Strait Islander student enrolled in the Yapug program an opportunity to gain a scholarship to alleviate financial hardship.
 The name of the scholarship reflects both the great man that Bungaree was, but also that Yapug is a journey of discovery.

 The Bungaree Discovery scholarship in in honour of Dr Leroy-Dyer's ancestor, Bungaree who was an Aboriginal man of the Garigal clan, Guringai peoples of the Broken Bay area.
 Bungaree was an explorer, the first Aboriginal person to circumnavigate Australia in the HMS Investigator, from 1802 to 1803 with Matthew Flinders, mapping the Australian coastline.

 For more information on this scholarship, please review the full Terms and Conditions.

 This scholarship is not yet open for 2021.
 Please log in to the application portal and register interest in this scholarship to receive an email notification when applications open.

 To be eligible to apply for this scholarship you must meet the following criteria:

 - Identify as an Australian Aboriginal and/or Torres Strait Islander and be recognised as such by your community.

 - Not be the recipient of another University of Newcastle donor-funded or sponsored scholarship concurrently.

 If documentation is not provided your application will not be processed.
 Please have all required documents available for upload as PDF, DOC, DOCX, JPEG, or JPG files prior to completing the online application process.